Brodie Grundy: Collingwood

+During the 2023 season, Grundy was often used by Melbourne as a forward in efforts to be able to play him and Max Gawn in the same lineup, a role Grundy, as a ruck, was unfamiliar and dissatisfied with.
+In the latter half of the year he was dropped to the VFL to play with the Casey Demons and was not selected in either of Melbourne's finals games.

+Sydney Swans

+Grundy sought a trade to the Sydney Swans at the conclusion of the season, despite only being in the first year of a five-year contract at the Demons.
+He was traded on 11 October.

+Grundy had a successful 2025 season recapturing previous All-Australian form, recording more than 45 hitouts on 5 occasions including a 62 hitout performance in Round 19.
+Therefore talks in the media started about him, former teammate Max Gawn, and Tristan Xerri around the competition for the All-Australian ruck position.
+Grundy and Gawn made the All Australian squad however Grundy failed to reach the final All Australian team with Max Gawn taking out the ruck spot.

 Playing style

 Despite playing as ruckman, Grundy is able to follow up his ruckwork and win the ball himself and apply tackles.
 He has been labelled as a ‘fourth midfielder’ by his teammates.
 In the 2018 season, he averaged 20.2 disposals per match; 525 for the season (48th in the AFL), easily the highest amongst ruckmen.

 Personal life

 In December 2020, Grundy graduated from La Trobe University with a Bachelor of Health Sciences.

 Statistics

-Updated to the end of round 1, 2023.
+Updated to the end of 2025.